About

 Can I use bread flour instead of AP flour

-Absolutely!
-Bread flour will give the bread a slightly chewier texture.
-Because of the higher protein content, you will need to add some extra water.
 Just add enough water to create a dough that is soft, smooth, satiny and tacky to the touch.
 The soft, tacky dough is what will make a soft loaf.

-How to make Authentic Brioche Bread
+• How to make brioche bread

-How to make Choux Pastry
+• How to make choux pastry

-How to make Perfect Doughnuts
+• How to make doughnuts

-How to make Shortbread cookies
+• How to make shortbread cookies

-Stand Mixer – I use my KitchenAid mixer
+• Stand Mixer – I use my KitchenAid mixer

-8.5 x 4.5 inch loaf pans – the perfect sized pans to make these bread loaves.
+• 9 x 5 inch loaf pans or 8.5 x 4.5 inch loaf pans – the perfect sized pans to make these bread loaves.

-Kitchen Scale – Best tool for baking, to ensure you get accurate results each time
+• Kitchen Scale – Best tool for baking, to ensure you get accurate results each time

-Measuring spoons – for measuring all the small amounts of ingredients.
+• Measuring spoons – for measuring all the small amounts of ingredients.

 How to make the best Homemade White Bread that is soft and delicious.
 An easy to follow recipe for perfect homemade bread with step by step instructions.

-4.99 from 310 votes
+5 from 383 votes

 Homemade Bread (Homemade White Bread)

-Author: Dini K.
+Author: Dini Kodippili

 Cuisine: American, European, Other

 How to make the best Homemade White Bread that's soft and delicious, with a touch of sweetness.
 An easy to follow recipe for perfect homemade bread, with step by step instructions.
-This recipe can be doubled, and made in 2 loaf pans.

 EASY – A great basic bread dough recipe for beginners.

+Weight measurements are recommended for accurate results.
 US based cup, teaspoon, tablespoon measurements.
 Common Measurement Conversions

-Prep: 45 minutes minutes
+Cook: 45 minutes mins

-Proofing time: 2 hours hours
+Proofing time (minimum): 2 hours hrs

-Print Rate
+Print Recipe Rate SaveSaved!

 • See post for detailed list of equipment & tools used.